Algorhythmn/dai-lab-http-infrastructure/README.md

 ## Optional step 2: Integration API

-We've realised a simple website (api_website) which calls the api server to get the todos and shows them.
+We've implemented a simple website (api_website) which calls the api server to get the todos and shows them.
-Additional there is a form to create new todos and existing todos can be deleted.
+On this website there is a form-field to create new todos and buttons to delete the existing todos.